-Despite being one of the graduates of the Guerilla filmmaking workshop here in Davao, I am not very good with film technicalities, and so, I do not intend to do an in-depth technical review in this post.
+Despite being one of the graduates of the Guerilla filmmaking workshop here in Davao, I am not very good at film technicalities, and so, I do not intend to do an in-depth technical review in this post.
 I have watched the film the day after it got its national theatrical release (May 24).
 The truth is, I still can’t put my finger entirely on it.
 You might say I didn’t understand it, and you might be right, but then again, it is one of the most straightforward films I have ever seen in my life.
 Everything was direct to the point: the social commentaries, the activism, the pessimism.
-The thing is, in my opinion, many aspects of the film were mixed up, lacked focus, and maybe just fallibly-executed.
+The thing is, in my opinion, many elements of the film were mixed up, lacked focus, and maybe just fallibly-executed.

 The film is about Jake Herrera, played by Atom Araullo, an idealistic ex-journalist turned college teacher.
 Despite being an activist, Jake’s very identity is riddled in lies and deceit because he is a Herrera.
-His father, Jacob Herrera, played by Teroy Guzman, is a senator, and his brother was running for the Congress.
+His father, Jacob Herrera, played by Teroy Guzman, is a senator, and his brother was running for Congress.
 The film integrated Jake independently-investigating the assassination of one of his students and his obsession with going against his family’s political business and their link to the Marcoses. *Spoiler Alert* Jacob Herrera’s agenda was the reason why Jake’s student got killed.

 What I find really fascinating in the film was its allusion to the Godfather.
 It was Jake’s big brother, Roxie Herrera (played wonderfully by Gabby Eigenmann), who always compared their father-son relationship with The Godfather, with him being Sonny, and Jake being Michael.
 If you haven’t seen The Godfather, I suggest you do so before watching Citizen Jake because it would be more hilarious and fun for your viewing.
 There was also a time when Roxie compared Jake to the Godfather’s middle child Fredo after finding out that Jake was out to expose their family’s malpractices.